vaskocuturilo/Regions-Application/README.md

 ## Test scenario:
-- Create simple application for response regions (Russia, Ukraine, Poland and Germany).
+- Create simple application for response regions (Russia, Ukraine, Belarusia, Poland, Moldova, Lithuania, Turkey, Czech, Estonia and Germany).
 - Create functional for using REST API with Mysql.
 - Create functional for work with JSON data.
 - Creat functional for work with CoreData.